atgmello/ml-challenge-2020/README.md

 Dealing with the "searched terms" portion of the dataset, on the other hand, was a bit more work.
-I relied on some string manipulation and common preprocessing techniques from NLP with the help of [nltk](https://github.com/nltk/nltk), such as tokenization and stopword removal.
+I relied on some string manipulation and common preprocessing NLP techniques with the help of [nltk](https://github.com/nltk/nltk), such as tokenization and stopword removal.

-Next, I decided to focus on recovering the domains for each viewed item and searched term.
+Next, I decided focusing on recovering the domains for each viewed item and searched term.
+Each item belongs to at most one domain, such as `MLB_CELLPHONES`.

 A simple join to the items dataset was enough to get the domain each most/last viewed item belonged to.
 The hard part was coming up with a way to find out the domain related to the search terms.
 This is certainly the most costly part of my approach.

-First, each domain gets a "master title", built from the most common words found in the item titles from each respective domain.
-Then, I make a vector out of these "master titles" using a distilled RoBERTa multilingual pretrained model from [UKPLab's sentence-transformers](https://github.com/UKPLab/sentence-transformers).
+First, a "master title" for each domain is built.
+This feature is comprised by the ten most common words found in the item titles from each respective domain.
+Then, I generate a vector out of these "master titles" using a distilled RoBERTa multilingual pretrained model from [UKPLab's sentence-transformers](https://github.com/UKPLab/sentence-transformers).

-Next, I transform the most/last searched terms/bi-grams using this same embedder.
-Finally, I can determine which domain each term is closest to using [PyNNDescent](https://github.com/lmcinnes/pynndescent) with the cosine metric.
+Then, I transform the most/last searched terms/bi-grams using this same embedder.
+Finally, I can determine which domain each term is closest to using [PyNNDescent](https://github.com/lmcinnes/pynndescent) (a blazingly fast Nearest Neighbour Descent algorithm) with the cosine metric.

-After gathering the domain from all these different key items/searches, they are used as features to estimate the bought item's domain.
+After gathering the domain from all these different key fields, they are used as features to estimate the bought item's domain.
 I use [sklearn's Random Forest classifier](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.RandomForestClassifier.html)